CosmoStat/shear-pipe-peaks/README.md

 `git clone https://github.com/CosmoStat/shear-pipe-peaks.git`

-ad then go to the example folder and launch the jupyter notebook[constraints_CFIS-P3.ipynb](https://github.com/CosmoStat/shear-pipe-peaks/blob/main/example/constraints_CFIS-P3.ipynb) by doing:
+ad then go to the example folder and launch the jupyter notebook [constraints_CFIS-P3.ipynb](https://github.com/CosmoStat/shear-pipe-peaks/blob/main/example/constraints_CFIS-P3.ipynb) by doing:

 `cd example`

 `jupyter notebook`

 and run it following the instructions in the description of the cells.